rhboot/shim/SBAT.md

 binaries containing known CVEs are denied from booting on UEFI Secure Boot enabled systems via the most up to date UEFI	meta data.

 #### Key Revocations
 Since Vendor Product keys are brought into Shim	as signed binaries, generation numbering can and should be used to revoke them in case of a private key compromise.

+#### Kernels execing other kernels (aka kexec, fast reboot)

+It is expected that kexec and other similar implementations of kernels spawning other kernels will eventually consume and honor SBAT metadata.
+Until they do, revocations of kernels will need to be done by revoking the keys signing those kernels.
+While keys built into Shim can be revoked via SBAT and Shim introspection, this practice would still result in a proliferation of Shim binaries that would need to be revoked via dbx in the event of an early Shim code bug.
+Therefor, products that support kexec or a similar mechanism must use separate Vendor Product Key binaries.

 #### Version-Based Revocation Metadata